Sirius-journal-app/frontend/README.md

 # frontend
-Frontend of the sirius-journal written using VueJS
+Client part of the sirius-journal written using VueJS